Oued Laou: Description

-The town of Oued Laou draws its name from a small river, hence the name Oued, that empties in the Mediterranean.
+The town draws its name from the Laou river, a small watercourse that empties in the Mediterranean.

 The river is 65 km long and its headwaters are located near Bab Bered in the western Rif Mountains; it passes near Chefchaouen before receiving water from its tributaries such as Akchour.
 The average flow of the river is 12 m3/s and drains an area of about 1,000 km2.

-Oued Laou was mentioned by Pliny the Elder as "flumen Laud" and described it as navigable: flumen Laud et ipsum navigiorum capax (river Laud, which is also navigable for vessels).
+Oued Laou was mentioned by Pliny the Elder as flumen Laud and described it as navigable: flumen Laud et ipsum navigiorum capax (river Laud, which is also navigable for vessels).

 The river Laou forms a fertile valley as it approaches its mouth; the valley is known for its fruit orchards.